jacepd/Tank_Wars_Game/TankWars/Resources/README.txt

 The new gamemode we implementeed increases the max health for all tanks to 6 and makes it so that powerups fully restore health in addition to allowing the player to fire a beam.
 In order to access this gamemode, the value of Mode in the settings file must be changed from "Default" to "Power".

+We still have a bug where you cannot fire a beam whilst moving.